Cigna modified MM 0404 for sacral nerve stimulation, effective November 15, 2025. Here's what billing teams need to know before submitting claims.

 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-ICD-10-CM Codes: The MM 0404 policy data does not list specific ICD-10-CM diagnosis codes.
-Map claims to the diagnosis codes that reflect the covered indications — urinary voiding dysfunction, urinary incontinence, fecal incontinence, or constipation — and confirm code-level specificity supports medical necessity documentation.
+No ICD-10-CM codes are listed in the MM 0404 policy data.
+Cigna does not publish diagnosis code lists within this coverage policy.
+Use the diagnosis codes that accurately reflect the clinical indication — urinary voiding dysfunction, fecal incontinence, or constipation — and ensure they support the medical necessity argument in your documentation.

 Get the Full Picture for CPT 64590